joetanx/joetanx.github.io/cv.md

 # 1. Profile

-Joe Tan is a solution architect with over 10 years of experience in the IT industry in helping organizations protect their data and applications.
-With his driven and self-motivated attitude, he is continually updating himself with multi-disciplinary skillset across several technology domains such as cloud, DevOps and cybersecurity.
+Joe Tan is a dynamic Solution Architect with over 10 years of experience in the IT industry, specializing in safeguarding data and applications for organizations.
+Driven and self-motivated, Joe continuously enhances his multi-disciplinary skillset, spanning across diverse technology domains such as cloud, DevOps, and cybersecurity.

-He is a recognized team member who fosters team excellence towards success and mentoring new team members.
-He has a proven track record of success for positioning technical wins to sell complex solutions into government and large enterprise customers.
+Recognized as a valuable team member, Joe excels in fostering team excellence, mentoring new members, and has a proven track record of successfully positioning technical wins for the sale of complex solutions to government and large enterprise customers.

 # 2. Certifications